-Am I Guaranteed to Bereavement Leave?
+Am I Guaranteed Bereavement Leave?

 When a person loses a loved one, especially if the circumstances of the death are sudden or traumatic, in addition to trying to come to terms with the loss, the grieving individual may have arrangements to handle and estate-related decisions to make.
 In fact, in the days immediately following a loved one’s death, it is usually the closest relatives of the deceased whose lives are most disrupted, both by the grief process as well as the deluge of personal, family, and financial matters needing their attention.